-The committee is currently comprised of seventeen students selected by members from the previous year through an online application process.
+The committee is currently comprised of twenty-six students and early career scientists selected by members from the previous year through an online application process.
 Each member serves a minimum of two calendar years.

 Irene Garousi Nejad